bludnic/opentrader/README.md

 2. Replace the `DATABASE_URL` if your URL is different from the actual one.

-> 💡 **Tip**: You can run PostgreSQL inside a Docker container with `docker compose up -d postgres-db`.
+> 💡 **Tip**: You can run PostgreSQL inside a Docker container with `docker compose up -d database`.
 See details below.

 # Docker (optional)